 I2P: The Private Layer of the Web

-When most people think of the “Dark Web” or “DarkNet” the first thing that comes to mind is probably Tor.
-Tor is basically a household name now; love it or hate it most people have heard of it.
+When most people think of the “Dark Web” or “Dark Net” the first thing that comes to mind is probably Tor.
+Tor is basically a household name now; love it or hate it, most people have heard of it.

-As you may or may not know there are a small handful of different privacy focused networks out there.
+As you may or may not know, there are a small handful of different privacy focused networks out there.
 Each one with different ideas on how privacy on the internet should work.
 I2P or The Invisible Internet Project’s approach is to act as a fully encrypted and private layer of the internet.

 This post is not going to be a “why one is better than the other” type post.
 Each network has its own use cases with their own set of pluses and minuses.
-This post is simply going to try and explain what I2P is in a broad sense with some comparison to Tor.
+This post is simply going to try and explain what I2P is in a broad sense, with some comparison to Tor.
+I’ll cover things like how to host a site and set up an outproxy in another post.
+As with most of my posts, this will assume that you do have some basic networking knowledge, but I do try and keep it as accessible as I can.
+Moving on.

 A brief history